Abhi28-hash/devops-capstone-project/README.md

 # devops-capstone-project

+This project is part of the IBM DevOps Capstone Project course.

-Customer Accounts microservice project for IBM DevOps Capstone using Flask, Docker, Kubernetes, and CI/CD.
+The project focuses on building a Customer Accounts microservice using Flask REST API, Docker, Kubernetes, GitHub Actions, and CI/CD practices.